darkfire000/gsc-rust/README.md

 Always make sure you are in the repo directory when issuing Docker-Compose commands.

+### Server Data Location
+Like other gsc servers, the Rust server mounts the server data folder as a volume on your local hard drive.
+By default, your server files (player data, server data, cfg files, etc) should be located in your _home_ directory in a folder called ``volumes`` & under a sub folder called ``rust-server``.
+Example:

+Windows: ``c:/users/egee/volumes/rust-server``
+Linux: ``/home/egee/volumes/rust-server``

 ### Considerations

 Because Game Server Containers are designed to be as close to zero-configuration as possible, configuration was sacrificed for convention and stability.
-This _shouldn't_ mean anything to the end user, however if you are interested in poking around at the Dockerfile and other configuration bits, there are things to be aware of.
+This _shouldn't_ mean anything to the end user, however if you are interested in poking around at the Dockerfile and other configuration bits, there are things to be aware of:

+#### Server Configuration
+The default server configuration is not designed for a public server.
+And while you _can_ host a public server with the default values (for testing your network settings or something), you will want to change them.
+Check the <a href="https://github.com/egee-irl/gsc-rust/wiki">wiki</a> for more information.

+#### Back Ups
+GSC simply launches your game server in a convinient container; it does <u>not</u> manage it for you.
+General server admin-y things such as rotating log files and backing up server data is your responsiblity.